A multi-level analysis of data quality for formal software citation

 In this article, we analyse the data quality of software citations across the entire data lifecycle, beginning with references as initially provided by the authors, provided by publishers, and finally as provided by two major databases for bibliographic data.
-All analyses we perform are based on a high-quality, manually annotated dataset, established in the scope of this work by extending the existing gold standard corpus {\sc SoMeSci} of software mentions in scholarly articles, we first examine what exactly formal software citations refer to and investigate the completeness of such citations with respect to (1) the particular software, (2) software creator attribution, and (3) the particular software version.
+All analyses we perform are based on a high-quality, manually annotated dataset, established in the scope of this work by extending the existing gold standard corpus {\sc SoMeSci} of software mentions in scholarly publications.
+We first examine what exactly formal software citations refer to and investigate the completeness of such citations with respect to (1) the particular software, (2) software creator attribution, and (3) the particular software version.
 Finally, we evaluate whether the bibliometric databases Semantic Scholar and Crossref can actually be used to estimate the impact a software might have.

 The results of our analyses show that formal software citations most frequently refer to software articles, illustrating the importance of such as a surrogate citation target of the software.
 While this typically does not help to identify the particularly employed software version, it certainly allows the identification of the software itself and provides credit for its development.
 When using direct software citation, we find that only about 2/3 of them allow the identification of the actual software code base.
 With respect to bibliometric data providers, we find that significant parts of direct software citations are not represented or contain errors.
 We presume that algorithms for matching references to scholarly articles often produce wrong results when applied to direct software references and, therefore, conclude that such databases are currently not suited for large scale analyses of software citation patterns.
 Furthermore, our work shows how different stakeholders in science---especially authors, software developers, and providers of bibliographic data---can contribute to improve the traceability and identification of software in scientific literature.